1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

 1. The storm last week caused a lot of damage. <br> *Last week’s storm caused a lot of damage.*
 2. The meeting tomorrow has been cancelled. <br> *Tomorrow’s meeting has been cancelled.*
 3. The only cinema in the town has closed down. <br> The only cinema of the town has closed down.
-4. Exports from Britain to the United States have fallen recently. <br> *Britain to the United States’s export have fallen recently.*
+4. Ví dụports from Britain to the United States have fallen recently. <br> *Britain to the United States’s Ví dụport have fallen recently.*
 5. Tourism is the main industry in the region.
 The region's main industry is tourism.
 6. The prices this year are even lower.
 7. A rest for five minutes is enough for me.